wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_3_climate_and_weather.rst

     <embed>
       <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We have not seen anything like it.
 We can&#39;t compare this looming heat emergency to summer 1976.<br><br>A warmer world, thanks to human induced climate change, makes it almost effortless to break extreme heat thresholds.
 We continue to see this across the planet - not just in Europe. <a href="https://t.co/z0FpZ3Mcbb">pic.twitter.com/z0FpZ3Mcbb</a></p>&mdash; Scott Duncan (@ScottDuncanWX) <a href="https://twitter.com/ScottDuncanWX/status/1548728369738661891?ref_src=twsrc%5Etfw">July 17, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
     </embed>

+Clear comparisons, with use of consisistent style, labelling, and data baselines, can tell stories of change, and refute inaccurate claims.